YwFlare/CIFAR100/README.md

 | 14   | MLP-Mixer                  | 4.38      | 38.76  | 31.7     |
 | 15   | Mobilenext                 | 2.15      | 0.0062 | 36.8     |

+## File directory

+- hyperparameters: we use unified hyperparameters to test the model

+- models: the code of models
+- pth: trained model by unified hyperparameters
+- notebook: the papers we read
+- interface.py: encapsulated functions, such as train, load_data and so on
+- main.py: get acc of all models

 ## Pay attention

+Because 'pth' folder is too large, we aren't able to upload it, you can get it from the link of [Baidu Cloud](https://pan.baidu.com/s/1p2PsJAh5fcysemELgxp-mg).
+(Password is b5i0)

 We are new to the field of deep learning, maybe something above is wrong, you can contact me by email.